chadmcrowell/linux-docker/README.md

 # view process heirarchy (in second terminal)
 ps fa

-# the fork version is a chile of unshare
+# the fork version is a child of unshare

 # from the first terminal, run ps
 ps